LironHazan/express-rxjs-starter/README.md

-** tiny express service for fetching feeds and filtering feeds by feed type.
+** tiny express service for fetching animals and filtering animals by..
+** using nodejs, Expressjs and RXjs - all in ES2015
 ** instructions:

 	- clone the project